Justin-Sniesak/Justin-Sniesak/README.md

 **What Sets Me Apart:**

 I document everything.
 Every project here follows structured, methodical progression with real troubleshooting scenarios and root cause analysis.
 This isn't just code - it's proof of systematic learning and problem-solving capability.
-Ideal roles: Platform Engineer, SRE, or any position where rapid technical acquisition creates competitive advantage.
+Ideal roles: Platform Engineer or SRE.
 Let's Connect!
 If you value learning velocity and technical depth over tenure requirements, I'd love to discuss how my acceleration capabilities could benefit your team.